algorithmicprogrammer/algorithmicprogrammer/README.md

 # Hi, I'm Algorithmic Programmer 🖐️
 My nickname is inspired by my fascination with computer programming, mathematics, and algorithms.
-I am a technology enthusiast and consultant.
-I'm also a graduate student in computer information technology.
+I am a technology enthusiast, a software engineer, and a graduate student in computer information technology with a 4.0 GPA and a research focus in AI & machine learning.

 ## Languages